+The Injustice of Fairness shifts the foundation of algorithmic ethics, displacing “fairness” with repair and redress.
 A substantial and growing field, algorithmic ethics aims to mitigate harms and realize social good.
 The fairness paradigm dominates this field across AI, machine learning, and other data-driven domains.
-But so far, efforts toward fairness have been unsuccessful, yielding algorithmic harms that propagate and persist.
-Jenny L. Davis and Apryl A. Williams explain why algorithmic fairness perpetually fails and shift the foundation of algorithmic ethics to displace fairness in favor of an "algorithmic reparation" centered around repair and redress.
+So far, efforts toward fairness have been unsuccessful, with algorithmic harms that propagate and persist.
+Davis and Williams explain why algorithmic fairness perpetually fails and present “algorithmic reparation” in its place.

 Jenny L. Davis is Gertrude Conaway Vanderbilt Chair and Professor of Sociology at Vanderbilt University and Honorary Professor of Sociology at the Australian National University.
 Blending sociology with tech studies, she explores the ways design shapes society and society shapes design.
 Her previous book, How Artifacts Afford, decodes how politics and power are embedded in everyday technologies.